Misclassification Attorneys

 Enter description text here.
 Lorem ipsum dolor sit amet, consectetur adipiscing.
 Quo incidunt ullamco.

-Put our New Jersey Lawyers on Your Side
+Put our New Jersey Lawyer on Your Side

 In the eyes of the government, and by extension, the IRS, there are two types of workers: independent contractors and employees.
 There are legal distinctions between the two.
 The process of determining which type of worker you are is called classification.
 Employers often misclassify their employees as independent contractors to limit their monetary and legal obligations to their workers as well as to the State and Federal governments.
 Employers also do this to limit their tax liability.
 Misclassification hurts workers, law-abiding businesses, and the State.